Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Introduction

 \textbf{Experimenting on MDPs with General Treatments.} Experimenting on MDPs is more relevant to our work.
 Many works adopt MDPs to capture the dynamical system and investigate the long-term outcomes (\citealt{pfeifer2000modeling,Murphy_2003,simester06dynamic,tran2023inferring, shi2021statistical,shi2023dynamic, farias2022markovian, farias2023correcting}), where most previous works consider general treatment, i.e. a treatment will be posed to every state of MDP.
 The seminal work by \cite{farias2022markovian} studies the average reward setting.
-They prove the first asymptotic lower bound for unbiased inference on MDPs and show that this lower bound can sometimes grow exponentially with the number of states.
+They prove the asymptotic lower bound for unbiased inference on MDPs and show that this lower bound can sometimes grow exponentially with the number of states.
 They also construct an LSTD(0)-type OPE estimator that is efficient and achieves this lower bound.
 In our work, we show that similar phenomena can also be observed in the discounted reward settings.
-Moreover, \cite{farias2022markovian} propose an alternative estimator that achieves a notable bias-variance trade-off with an upper bound of asymptotic variance.
-In contrast, all estimators discussed in this paper are asymptotically unbiased with exact formulae of asymptotic variance preferable for accurately determining the local treatment effect.
-We instead manage to reduce variance by taking into account the treatment structure.
-We also discuss the adaptation of their bias-variance trade-off estimator to the discounted reward setting (\citealt{farias2023correcting}) in Section~\ref{sec: DQ}.
-Furthermore, given the variance lower bound, some recent work like \cite{shi2023dynamic,zhang2023statistical} considers asymptotic results with linear function approximation.
-Note that our methods are orthogonal to the bias-variance trade-off estimator and the function approximation method, and thus are compatible with them.
+Moreover, \cite{farias2022markovian} study the bias of a Naive estimator and propose an alternative estimator that achieves a notable bias-variance trade-off with an upper bound of asymptotic variance.
+In the sequel, we demonstrate all three estimators studied in \cite{farias2022markovian} fall into a general class of \emph{differentiable estimator} and can thus all benefit from the variance reduction leveraging treatment locality.
+Finally, some recent work like \cite{shi2023dynamic,zhang2023statistical} considers asymptotic results with linear function approximation.
+In contrast, this paper focuses on a fundamental split of the experimental data and is therefore orthogonal to previous literature on estimator design.

 In addition, there is another line of work including \cite{syrgkanis2023postepisodic, cheikhi23on, shi2021statistical, khamaru21istemp, tran2023inferring} that considers asymptotic inference on MDPs but under \emph{episodic} setting or with the assumption of a \emph{generative model}, which means the MDP can be independently simulated many times.
 In contrast, we consider estimations that can only sample one trajectory from a non-episodic MDP, which restricts our access to the data and thus imposes additional challenges.